China Beach: Home media

 In December 2012, it was announced that the series, among the most-requested television shows not available through either VHS or DVD following its broadcast run, would be issued on DVD in a box set (including new interviews with cast members and various bonus features) and released on April 15, 2013, through StarVista Entertainment (affiliated with TimeLife).
 The collection includes 302 songs heard during the series.
 To mark the show's 25th anniversary, a 21-disc collector's set was released October 1, 2013.

 Music rights long delayed the release on DVD.
 More than 250 songs were licensed; seventeen could not be, and were either deleted or replaced.

+The complete series began streaming on some services in the mid-2020's and received a complete digital release for purchase on sites like Apple and VUDU in late August 2026.
+Although the episodes were remastered in HD for digital release, rights issues prevented the use of the original soundtrack, leading to much of the music being replaced with alternative period recordings from Fervor Records.

 Possible follow-up novel

 John Sacret Young stated before the show's October 2013 DVD release that he was working on a follow-up novel, titled Reflections, in which Colleen, now in her 60s and recently widowed, returned to Vietnam and reconnected with the retired Dick Richard and venture capitalist K.C.
 Koloski.
 Young had also hoped to adapt it into a TV movie.
 However, the novel was never published.